orobix/quadra/README.md

 1. `git clone https://github.com/orobix/quadra.git && cd quadra`
 1. Install `quadra` package in editable mode `pip install -e .[dev,test,docs]`
 2. Install pre-commit hooks `pre-commit install`
-3. Eventually build documentation by calling.
+3. (Optional) Eventually build documentation by calling required commands (see below).

 Now you can start developing and the pre-commit hooks will run automatically to prevent you from committing code that does not pass the linting and formatting checks.